italia/spid-cie-oidc-docs/docs/en/token_endpoint.rst

      - Required only if **grant_type** is **refresh_token**.
      - |spid-icon| |cieid-icon|
    * - **redirect_uri**
      - Required.
-It must be one of the values declared into the claim **redirect_uris** in the metadata of the RP and it must be identical to the value of the claim **redirect_uri** included in the authorization request.
+It MUST be one of the values declared into the claim **redirect_uris** in the RP metadata and it MUST match the value of the claim **redirect_uri** included in the previous authorization request.
      - |spid-icon| |cieid-icon|

 Response